 Since this course is also offered as one module of the two year MSc in Analytical Science with Quality Management programme, the Certificate in Advanced Chromatographic Techniques is only offered once every two years.

 This programme will be delivered through a blend of lectures, tutorial sessions and laboratory practicals, as well as independent study.
-Students will be required to attend WIT for four days of lectures, in addition to three to four days of laboratory practicals.
+Students will be required to attend SETU Waterford for four days of lectures, in addition to three to four days of laboratory practicals.
 Some of the lecture material is delivered in an e-learning capacity to facilitate distance learning.

 Continuous assessment will be carried out throughout the course of the programme.